anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-06-23-a-few-favorite-stories-from-dada-iishvarakrsnananda.md

 tags: [Spiritual Tantra]
 ---

+{% capture images %}
+	/images/dadaik.jpg
+{% endcapture %}
+{% include gallery images=images caption="" cols=3 %}
 Dada Iishvarakrsnananda or "Dada I.K." was my meditation and yoga teacher when I was in Ananda Marga.
 He was the most humane and friendly person I have ever known.
 I continue to admire his moral courage and feel that his sincerity, discernment, and pure intentions are a great inspiration for many.

 This is a story he wrote the other day.
 Its setting is in an intense political atmosphere in India after Anandamurti had refused to stop speaking about PROUT, a decentralized economic theory that he propounded.
 The communists in the West Bengal state government are attacking Anandamurti and killing his followers while at the same time the Federal, pro-capitalist government is also trying to ban his social activity.
 PROUT was too transcendental for both the commie state and the Federal pro-capitalist governments and Anandamurti was getting flack from both the Right as well as the Left.
 Anandamurti's institution, Ananda Marga Pracaraka Samgha, was later infiltrated by the CBI (which is like the CIA, only Indian).
 Many of his closest disciples betrayed him while others, like my friend Iishvarakrsnananda, went to jail in his teenage years for refusing to renounce these ideas even though he would have been given a presidential pardon and release for doing so.
 Many of his friends were brutally tortured and he himself almost died in jail but never renounced his principles.
 I have never known men with such clarity of purpose as I have known in Dada I.K.

-### I STILL LOVE THEM.  -Acarya Iishvarakrsnanada Avadhuta
+### "I Still Love Them".  -Acarya Iishvarakrsnanada Avadhuta

 Once Baba asked me if I had any questions.
 I had a question in my mind that had haunted me for around 15 years or more.
 But I was always afraid to talk to Baba.
 Either I forget that question or I was too afraid to talk whenever I met Baba personally.
 The question was not very good.
 But that day Baba was in very very happy mood and told me that I can ask any question to Him.
 I got some courage to ask the question.
 The question has made me very angry and upset.
 For some time I would jump out of the bed due to anger and hatred towards some sanyasi dadas who went against Baba and put Him in Jail.
 Sometimes my blood was boiling with anger.

 I told Baba: "I went to Jail before you went to jail."
 At the time I was taking care Baba's quarter in 1971 in Ranchi.
 I was LFT (Local Full-time Worker) at that time.
 I was also Baba's body guard.
 When Baba left for Patna after Ananda purnima Dharma maha chakra I was travelling with Baba to Patna by security jeep.
 However, in last minute I was asked to take care of Baba's quarters in Ranchi along with a few other volunteers.
 So I came down from the Jeep .
 It was very painful for me to be separated from Baba.
 After a month of the departure of Baba the police arrested 33 Margis (members of Ananda Marga), LFTs and WTs (Whole Time workers), all on false charges.
 Madhvananda and 14 other sanyasi dadas were with us during the arrest.